davmac314/dinit/README.md

 during this time any other process (including one from a service configured as a dependent) which tries to contact it will not be able to do so.
-In practice, this is not usually an issue (and external solutions, like D-Bus, do exist), but Dinit does support startup notification (compatible with S6) to circumvent the problem.
+In practice, this is not usually an issue (and external solutions, like D-Bus, do exist), but Dinit does support startup notification (compatible with S6) to avoid the problem of a dependent process relying on not-quite-yet-ready services provided by its dependency.
 With startup notification configured - assuming it is supported by the process - dependent services will not be started until the service is running properly.
 If startup notification is _not_ configured, Dinit assumes a process service is successfully started as soon as the process is launched.

+As well as _process_ services, as outlined above, there are _scripted_ services, _bgprocess_ services, and _internal_ services.

 A _scripted_ service has separate commands for startup and (optional) shutdown.
 Scripted services can be used for tasks such as mounting file